-Angela Chadwick was a student on our 6-month online novel-writing course in 2015.
+Angela Chadwick was a student on our six-month online Writing Your Novel course in 2015.
 Angela’s debut novel XX was one of Sharmaine Lovegroves’ first acquisitions for the new Little, Brown imprint, Dialogue Books, and will be published in hardback and ebook today.
 XX follows a lesbian couple who take part in the first trial of ovum to ovum fertilisation.
 Here Angela talks us through what is arguably one of the toughest jobs for novelists, the dreaded structural edit!

 When I signed up for a six-month online course with CB Creative, I’d already completed a draft of XX, a novel which explores what might happen if a medical breakthrough allowed women to reproduce without men.
 I’d been submitting it to agents, many of whom were intrigued by the speculative premise, but unfortunately none of this early interest evolved into an offer of representation.